ansys/openapi-common/README.rst

 HTTPS Certificates
 ~~~~~~~~~~~~~~~~~~

 The ``requests`` library uses the ``certifi`` package to verify TLS certificates instead of a local system certificate store.
 These means only TLS certificates signed by a public CA can be verified by ``requests`` in its default configuration.
+If you
-If you need to verify locally-signed TLS certificates, there are two recommended approaches:
+need to verify internally-signed TLS certificates, there are two recommended approaches:

 pip-system-certs
 ================